 But as brilliant as ‘Piñata’ was, it was still a little rough around the edges and there was a sense the pair was still working each other out in the studio.
 Thankfully any teething issues have been completely ironed out for follow-up ‘Bandana’, which is a tighter, more cohesive album that might just end up being remembered as the best rap album of 2019.

 On ‘Bandana’, Gibbs hits another level as a lyricist.
-He still makes an art out of violent imagery (on the potent ‘Flat Tummy Tea’ he threatens to stab “white Jesus” with a sword), but now has developed much more of a philosophical edge, too.
+He still makes an art out of violent imagery (on the potent ‘Flat Tummy Tea’ he threatens to use a sword to knock “white Jesus” off a horse), but now has developed much more of a philosophical edge, too.
 Gibbs’ bars, with which he triumphantly talks about going from food stamps to making millions, are inspiring and have a real resilience about them.

 The music here is also wildly inventive, with Madlib channeling that raw edge of 1970s soul.
 The way he flips R.D.
 Burman’s Bollywood jazz groove Mutki Theme on ‘Education’ is beautiful, inspiring guest Bey to hit ‘Black On Both Sides’ kind of form with a blistering verse that poignantly references the prison industrial complex.
 ‘Cataracts’, which samples criminally underrated soul singer Norman Whiteside’s grown-up sex anthem Teach Me How, is even better, as Gibbs uses the smooth beat to warn the next generation of rappers to not trust anybody as you “might get fucked by the niggas eating with you”.